-For the Fiscal Year Ended June 30, 2019
+For the Fiscal Year Ended June 30, 2021

-Compliance Requirement In Compliance Compliance Requirement In Compliance Questioned Costs If no, provide details and management response.
-Yes No N/A N/A Mea asure M 20% Transit Operations Fund d ı 1.
+Compliance Requirement ce Requirement In Compliance nce Questioned Costs If no, provide details and management response.
+Yes No N/A • Mea sure M 20% Transit Operations Fund 1 l 1.
 A signed memorandum of understanding exists between Metro and the jurisdiction.
 X None 2.
 Timely use of funds.
 X None 3.
 Measure M 20% Improvement Plan (Expenditure Plan) was submitted to Metro.
 X None 4.
 Expenditures were approved before being incurred.
 X None 5.
 Funds were used on approved projects only.
 X None 6.
 Funds were not used to supplant any funds authorized by other provisions of law and allocated by Metro for public transit.
 X None 7.
 An Annual Report has been provided to Metro.
 X None 8.
 Accounting procedures, record keeping, and documentation are adequate.
 X None 9.
 Quarterly reports provided to Metro were submitted timely.
-X None See Finding 2019-001 on the Schedule of Findings and Recommendations.
+X None See Finding No. 2021- 001 on the Schedule of Findings and Recommendations.
 10. Lapsed funds returned to Metro.
-X None
+X None There were no lapsed funds in FY 2020/21.